yetanother-blog/website/src/posts/22-01-12-lets-build-an-accordion-with-plain-html-and-css.md

 You can build a clean and accessible accordion without any JavaScript by just using two HTML elements and a bit of CSS.
 For further information, just read the MDN article, it's a good source of truth.

 It definitely makes sense to do some research in advance before you want to start building a new UI element.
 That was my personal learning.
 Just take the time and do that.
 Thank you for reading my article.
 I hope you enjoyed it.
-If you got any question or improvements, feel free to hit me up on Twitter or GitHub.
+If you got any questions or improvements, feel free to hit me up on [Twitter](https://twitter.com/_andrewsecret) or [GitHub](https://github.com/andrew-secret).

 ## Links